safe-global/safe-docs/reference/safe-core-sdk/auth-kit/SafeAuthPack.md

   - `tickerName` - Name for ticker (e.g Ethereum)
   - `ticker` - Symbol for ticker (e.g ETH)
   - `rpcTarget` - The RPC url to be used
-  - `wcTarget` - The websocket url to be used
+  - `wcTarget?` - The websocket url to be used.
+Use this or `rpcTarget`
   - `chainId` - The chain id to be used.
 Should be an hex with 0x prefix (e.g 0x1 for mainnet)
   - `displayName` - The display name for the network
-  - `isTestnet` - Whether the network is testnet or not
+  - `isTestnet?` - Whether the network is testnet or not
-  - `isErc20`- Wether the token is an ERC20 token or not
+  - `isErc20?`- Wether the token is an ERC20 token or not
-  - `tokenAddress` - The token address for the chain.
+  - `tokenAddress?` - The token address for the chain.
 Should be an hex with 0x prefix (e.g 0x6b175474e89094c44da98b954eedeac495271d0f for DAI)

 **Caveats**

-Call always the `init()` method before interacting with the other methods in the pack.
+- Call always the `init()` method before interacting with the other methods in the pack.
+- The `init()` method creates an iframe and establishes a connection with the embedded wallet domain.
+To remove the iframe and disconnect the connection, use the `signOut()` method.
+If you want to sign out and sign in again in a single-page application (SPA) fashion, avoid using `signOut({ reset: true })` as it will clean up the session, iframe, and connection.
+Instead, you will need to re-instantiate the pack.

 ### signIn(safeAuthSignInOptions)

 `signIn(safeAuthSignInOptions)` starts the authentication flow.
-It shows a popup that allow the user to choose the oAuth or email to use for generating the web3 wallet address.
-Returns the EOA and associated Safe addresses.
+It displays a popup that enables the user to select either an social authentication method (oAuth) or an email for generating the web3 wallet address.
+It returns the EOA and the associated Safe addresses.

 **Params**